ProjectGrantwood/public-health-nonprofit-program-funding/README.md

 ### *Documentation completed with Swagger*

 The proposal document listed full RAML documentation as a stretch goal.
 I was able to complete this goal, however, I used Swagger to produce OpenAPI 3.0.0 documentation instead of RAML.
 If running this project on your local machine, I configured the application.properties file to redirect you directly to the Swagger UI at ```http://localhost:8080```.

+### *Added some non-trivial test cases*

+I added a few non-trivial test cases to the ```ProgramControllerMockMvcTest``` class.
+Adding test cases was listed as "encouraged but not required" in the project description, but my understanding is that testing is immensely important to the maintainability of any codebase, and I felt that I needed to showcase some ability to write robust test cases.
+This is an area that was not heavily covered in our curriculum -- it was given a single week out of 18, and moreover, was generally absent from our example projects and coding assignments.

+My continued exposure to professional development culture, however, indicates more and more that testing is a major part of creating strong, maintainable codebases.
+It became clear to me that to be a competitive developer, I had to at least have a few tests that were application-specific and required something other than a simple ```assertEquals()``` statement.
+The included tests are not exhaustive, but they do demonstrate that I have the ability to write tests that would be appropriate in production-level code.